Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/behavior-changes.md

 dbt supports parsing key-value arguments that are inputs to generic tests when specified under the `arguments` property.
 In the past, dbt didn't support a way to clearly disambiguiate between properties that were inputs to generic tests and framework configurations, and only accepted arguments as top-level properties.

 By default, the `require_generic_test_arguments_property` flag is set to `False`, which means dbt won't parse the new `arguments` syntax.
-In this case, if the `arguments` property is specified, dbt will raise the `ArgumentsPropertyInGenericTestDeprecation` deprecation to indicate that the `arguments` property will be used to parse inputs to the generic test once `require_generic_test_arguments_property` reaches maturity and is `True` by default.
+In this case, if the `arguments` property is specified, dbt raises the `ArgumentsPropertyInGenericTestDeprecation` deprecation to indicate that the `arguments` property will be used to parse inputs to the generic test after `require_generic_test_arguments_property` reaches maturity and is `True` by default.

-Here's an example the new `arguments` property:
+Here's an example of the new `arguments` property:

 <File name='model.yml'>

 ```yaml